 If you enjoy the water, then you have come to the right place.
 Crystal clear waters are the perfect place to fish, snorkel, dive, boat, and do other water sports.

 Enjoy golfing nearby, or visit the Shipwreck Museum in town.
 After that, run by Hemingway's House or visit the famous Duval's Street.
 There you can enjoy a night out, including the well-known Sunset Celebrations.

-Once you have settled into your home away from home, you might want to pop into town to visit some of these local favorites.
+Once you have settled into one of the best RV Parks Key West has to offer, you might want to pop into town to visit some of these local favorites.